Ningaloo Reef is the best place on Earth to swim alongside the gentle whale shark.

 - Staying in a luxury campsite metres from the coral reef

-Top things to do in Ningaloo Reef
+Things to do and top attractions at Ningaloo Reef

 Merge with "the humpback highway"

-Thousands of humpback whales migrate up and down the West Australian coastline each year on what's sometimes referred to as the humpback highway, and from July to October, visitors to Ningaloo Reef are able to jump in and swim with them as they glide along the reef.
+Thousands of humpback whales migrate up and down the West Australian coastline each year on what's sometimes referred to as the humpback highway.
+From July to October, visitors to Ningaloo Reef are able to jump in and swim with them as they glide along the reef.
 Only five swimmers at a time are allowed to swim with the whales.
 Strict, protective laws state that swimmers can get no closer than 30 metres (98 feet) to the playful cetaceans, but it's a different story if they choose to approach you – which they often do.
 If you can’t make it during the season, don’t worry.
 There are also manta rays, turtles, dolphins, dugongs and tropical fish to swim with here year round.

 Soar overhead marine life in a microlight